If you are looking for fabulous day trips from Dallas, Texas, you are in the right place!

 Head about 2 hours west of Dallas to find the fun town of Dublin, Texas.

 One of our favorite places in Dublin is Dublin Bottling Works and the Dr. Pepper Museum.

-When you visit, you can grab lunch at their 50’s themed soda fountain before taking a tour of the bottling factory before heading over to the Dr. Pepper Museum.
+When you visit, you can grab lunch at their 50’s themed soda fountain before taking a tour of the bottling factory and heading to the Dr. Pepper Museum.

-While you are here, shop the fun and quirky shops in downtown Dublin, like Things Celtic.
+While you are here, shop downtown Dublin’s fun and quirky shops, like Things Celtic.
 This store took us back to our time in Ireland.

-Marshall is located about 2 hours outside of Dallas, so why not give it a try?
-I mean, you know you are in for a treat if you are visiting a town that has an annual Fire Ant Festival.
+You know you are in for a treat if you visit a town with an annual Fire Ant Festival.
 LOL!

-Visitors to Marshall can enjoy shopping at the many boutiques and specialty shops that you will find around the downtown area.
-While in this area, be sure to take in the historic 1901 Harris County Courthouse.
+Visitors to Marshall can enjoy shopping at the boutique and specialty shops you will find downtown.

 Day Trips That Are a 3-4 Hour Drive

 Known for its Mexican heritage and awesome Riverwalk area, San Antonio is another one of the best day trips from Dallas.